 (a) (b)

-Figure 8.
-CNN prediction of wind velocity (a) and direction (b) vs. measurement.
-Colors represent data-point density (from dark to light), and the regression line equation, R squared, and p-value are included.
+Figure 9.
+CNN prediction of (a) wind velocity and (b) direction versus measurement.
+The colors represent data-point density (from dark to light), and the regression line equation, r2, and p value are included.
 The red line stands for the 1:1 regression line.

 The forecast of both wind velocity and wind direction is significantly improved.
-The wind velocity r2 improved from 0.46 to 0.88 by using the machine learning post processing and the wind direction even further improved from r2 = 0.0 to r2 = 0.52.
-When looking at the wind direction the inherent data loss from categorizing continuous quantity is most visible.
-Further improvement can be achieved by ignoring only the lowest category in both U10 and V10 forecasts (lowest line of predictions on the plot) out of the 25 forecasted wind directions (5 x 5 categories for U and V respectively).
+The wind velocity r2 improved from 0.46 to 0.88 by using the ML post processing and the wind direction further improved from r2 = 0.0 to r2 = 0.52.
+When looking at the wind direction, the inherent data loss from categorizing continuous quantities is most visible.
+Further improvement can be achieved by ignoring the lowest category in both U10 and V10 forecasts (lowest line of predictions on the plot) out of the 25 forecasted wind directions (5 x 5 categories for U and V, respectively).
 In this case, the r2 is further improved from 0.52 to 0.78.
-This observation highlights an inherent challenge in the post-processing method we developed; it may not be the most suitable approach for predicting extreme weather events.
-The fact that many of the forecasted wind direction points are are scattered around 150° indicates that the CNN model was able to identify typical morning conditions and forecast the local morning sea-breeze, a typical Kineret phenomenon that was not resolved by the numerical forecast.
-The wind direction forecast is accurate even when focusing to the afternoon predictions (Figure 8b, yellow points).
-Most of the sailing competitions in lake Kineret are conducted during the strong westerly afternoon winds and the fact that the combined forecast was able to predict wind direction within the narrow angle of afternoon wind directions indicates that the combined forecast can provide sailors much more effective means for winning races.
+This observation highlights an inherent challenge in the postprocessing method we developed; it may not be the most suitable approach for predicting extreme weather events.
+The fact that many of the forecasted wind direction points are scattered around 150° indicates that the CNN model was able to identify typical morning conditions and forecast the local morning sea breeze, a typical Kineret phenomenon that was not resolved by the numerical forecast.
+The wind direction forecast is accurate even when focusing on the afternoon predictions (Figure 9b, yellow points).
+Most of the sailing competitions in Lake Kineret are conducted during the strong westerly afternoon winds and the fact that the combined forecast was able to predict wind direction within the narrow angle of afternoon wind directions indicates that the combined forecast can provide sailors much more effective means for winning races.

 5. Conclusion and Future Studies

 This study aims to apply ML forecast models to provide a relevant, reliable, and accurate tool for tactical and strategic use in competitive sailing.
-This study demonstrated that ML models can be successful for post processing numerical weather prediction models.
+This study demonstrated that ML models can be successful for post processing of numerical weather prediction models.
 The site used as a case study in this research is unique in its properties and introduces a challenging problem for prediction.
-This is reflected by a standard numerical prediction system (WRF) low performance.
+This is reflected by the low performance of the standard numerical prediction system (WRF).
 Nevertheless, we successfully developed a categorical wind predictor with five categories for both CNN and MLP with accuracy rates of 90% and above for most forecasts.
-In addition, we generated a preliminary wind velocity forecast based on a CNN customized for sailors, by wind speed units (kts).
+In addition, we generated a preliminary wind velocity forecast based on a CNN customized for sailors using wind speed units (kts).

-We suggest pursuing further investigations into the following areas:
+We suggest further investigations in the following areas:

-Further optimization of the number of categories used by the post-processing ML mode.
+Further optimization of the number of categories used by the postprocessing ML mode.

-We suggest using spatial wind measurements conducted by synthetic aperture radar (SAR) to further enhance the accuracy and robustness of the processing of the ML model forecast.
+Using spatial wind measurements conducted by synthetic aperture radar (SAR) to further enhance the accuracy and robustness of the processing of the ML model forecast.

-A further exploration of is suggested using ML models to enhance the accuracy of the GFS with 13 km resolution.
-Such model is accessible online and will eliminate the need for numerical modeling.
+Further exploration into using ML models to enhance the accuracy of the GFS with 13 km resolution.
+Such a model is accessible online and will eliminate the need for numerical modeling.

-Last, this research presents promising directions for advancing the area of integrated weather forecasts with ML models and will serve as a foundation for future developments in this field.
+Lastly, this research presents promising directions for advancing the area of integrated weather forecasts with ML models and will serve as a foundation for future developments in this field.

-Author Contributions: This work was conducted within Stav Beimel M.Sc. thesis while supervised by Yair Suari and Freddy Gabbay.
+Author Contributions: This work was conducted as part of Stav Beimel’s M.Sc. thesis project, which was supervised by Yair Suari and Freddy Gabbay.
 All authors have read and agreed to the published version of the manuscript.

 Funding: This research received no external funding.